dubszy/SeleniumInterpreter/README.md

 Java interpreter that spawns and controls a firefox broswer instance.
 So far, no classes that require imports can be used except for classes in org.openqa.selenium package.

+Build using gradle.
+But I haven't gotten the run task to work.
+I've been running Main directly inside intellij.

 Reference the firefox window using the object reference 'driver'

 The window consists of an input text area on top, a stdout area below, and a run button.